Banning of PMD / e-bike in Singapore

 Speed limit or age limit do not work.
 Reason is because it still gives people a chance to break the law by secretly riding as an underaged person or illegally speeding when no law enforcement officers are present.

+Thank you for your patience in reading this petition.
+I hope I did not take up too much of your time.
 But ultimately, the choice is yours to make a stand.
 I cannot decide for you whether you love your family members enough to support a change that will enhance their safety out in the streets.

 I started this petition because…